Solstice At Wasing

 It is strictly prohibited to bring into the venue any weapons, knives, guns, sharp objects, alcohol, illegal substances, legal highs, fireworks, pyrotechnics, sparklers, fires, BBQs, smoke bombs, confetti canons, air horns, lasers or flares.

 Bags larger than A3 will not be permitted.
-All bags will be searched at dedicated security points.
+All bags may be searched at dedicated security points.
 Personal searches may also be conducted at this point.

 Animals, with the exception of registered assistance dogs, are not permitted.
 If you are bringing a registered assistance dog, please bring proof of registration to the Box Office.